gustavo-r-nunes/testeJava1/README.md

 + Class "Supervisor"
 + Class "Atendente"

-Where during program execution, is given a salary and a corresponding tax due each class<br />
+Where during program execution, is given a salary and a corresponding tax due each class (job)<br />
 And the program presents the salary, corresponding value to debit from taxes and final salary.